NVIDIA/NVFlare/README.md

 from research and simulation to real-world production deployment.
 Some of the key components include:

 * Simulator for rapid development and prototyping
-* NVFLARE Dashboard UI for simplified project management and deployment
+* Dashboard UI for simplified project management and deployment
 * Built-in FL algorithms (e.g., FedAvg, FedProx, FedOpt, Scaffold, ditto )
 * Built-in workflows (e.g., Scatter and Gather, Cyclic, Global Model Evaluation, Cross-site validation)
 * Built-in operators that support horizontal and vertical federated learnings (including multi-party Private set intersection),